JaiPizGon/NeuralSens/cran-comments.md

 # cran-comments.md

-## (Possible) invalid DOIs:

-Found the following (possibly) invalid DOIs:
-  DOI: 10.18637/jss.v102.i07
-    From: inst/CITATION
-    Status: Not Found
-    Message: 404

-The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 ## donttest{} examples

 The `SensAnalysisMLP.R` function contains `\donttest{}` examples which produce animations that take >5sec that users need to know about, but cause issues in examples and checks.
 The `HessianMLP.R` function contains `\donttest{}` examples which produce animations that take >5sec that users need to know about, but cause issues in examples and checks.